tensorflow/community/rfcs/20190829-tfx-container-component-execution.md

 Subclasses of the base component launcher can support launching executors in different target platforms.
 For example:

-*   `InProcessComponentLauncher` can launch an executor class in the same python process.
+*   `InProcessComponentLauncher` can launch an executor class in the same Python process.
-*   `DockerComponentLauncher` can launch a container executor in docker environment.
+*   `DockerComponentLauncher` can launch a container executor in a Docker environment.
-*   `KubernetesPodComponentLauncher` can launch a container executor in k8s environment.
+*   `KubernetesPodComponentLauncher` can launch a container executor in a k8s environment.
 *   A Dataflow launcher can launch a beam executor in Dataflow service.
-*   Etc.

 Pseudo implementation: